fabianegli/bioenc/Proposal-UTF-8.md

 >
 > A: Unicode covers all the characters for all the writing systems of the world, modern and ancient.
 It also includes technical symbols, punctuations, and many other characters used in writing text.
 The Unicode Standard is intended to support the needs of all types of users, whether in business or academia, using mainstream or minority scripts.

-This is a clear commitment to science and as biosequences are central to biology and life itself, I believe that "The Unicode Consortium" can be convinced to dedicate a fair number of code points to nucleic and amino acids.
+This is a clear commitment to science and as bio-sequences are central to biology and life itself, I believe that "The Unicode Consortium" can be convinced to dedicate a fair number of code points to nucleic and amino acids.